 The Indigenous Literacy Foundation (ILF) is a national charity that was founded to address children’s literacy levels in remote Aboriginal and Torres Strait Islander communities.
 The ILF’s work is done through three core programs: Book Supply, Book Buzz and Community Literacy Projects.
 The ILF also advocates to raise community awareness of Indigenous literacy issues and to date have put over 140,000 books into 230 remote communities.

 Cathie and Stuart can’t imagine a world without books, so in Reconciliation Week 2016, they hosted Kick On for Literacy – an event to celebrate Sir Doug Nicholls Round and designed to raise awareness of and funds for the ILF.
 The night raised $24,000 which will go towards improving literacy rates in places without access to resources.
+In 2017, Epic Good partnered with the Sydney Writers’ Festival for the 2nd KOFl – with a debate on whether the book is better than the ball.
+The night raised just over $11,000.
 As less than 36 per cent of people in remote communities have access to a library, all support makes a difference.

 Epic Good have since partnered with the ILF and Hawthorn Football Club to publish Shock ‘Em! – an anthology of stories written by members of the Big River Hawks footy team in Katherine.